KyleKing/recipes/docs/pasta/pasta_with_corn_zucchini_and_tomatoes.md

 ## Ingredients

 - [ ] Salt and pepper
-- [ ] 3 tbsp extra virgin olive oil
+- [ ] 3 Tbsp extra virgin olive oil
 - [ ] 1 cup corn kernels (from 2-3 ears) or 1 can
 - [ ] 1 cup diced zucchini or summer squash (from 2 or 3 small vegetables)
 - [ ] 1 medium onion or 3-4 shallots, diced